ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC receiving a Key Re-Distribution Request MUST check that it is storing a valid access token from that client for that scope.

-If that is not the case, i.e. it does not store the token or the token is not valid for that client for the scope requested, the KDC MUST respond with a 4.01 (Unauthorized) access token.
-Analogously to {{ssec-key-distribution-response}}, if the Key Re-Distribution Request is not formatted correctly (e.g. no 'scope' field present, or unknown fields present), the KDC MUST respond with 4.00 (Bad Request).
+If that is not the case, i.e. it does not store the token or the token is not valid for that client for the scope requested, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+Analogously to {{ssec-key-distribution-response}}, if the Key Re-Distribution Request is not formatted correctly (e.g. no 'scope' field present, or unknown fields present), the KDC MUST respond with a 4.00 (Bad Request) error message.

 Otherwise, the KDC replies to the Client with a Key Distribution Response, which MUST include the 'kty' and 'key' parameters specified in {{ssec-key-distribution-response}}.
 The Key Distribution Response MAY also include the 'profile', 'exp', 'group_policies' and 'mgt_key_material' parameters specified in {{ssec-key-distribution-response}}.